MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 When you add a sublabel to a label, users can no longer apply the parent label to an item.
 By default, users select the parent label to see the sublabels that they can apply, and then select one of those sublabels.
 If you specify a default sublabel for a parent label, when users select the parent label, a sublabel is automatically selected and applied for them.

-In the following example, the parent label **Confidential** has been configured with a default sublabel, **All Employees**.
+As an example, the parent label **Confidential** is configured with a default sublabel, **All Employees**.
 The next parent label, **Highly Confidential**, doesn't have a default sublabel configured.
-You can tell the difference with the end of button bar for **Confidential** that doesn't appear for **Highly Confidential**:
+You can tell the difference with the end of label bar for **Confidential** that isn't visible for **Highly Confidential**:

 ![Example that shows the parent label Confidential is configured for a default sublabel.](../media/default-sublabel-example.png)

 When users select to the left of that vertical bar, they are selecting **Confidential**\\**All Employees** automatically with a single selection.
-If they need a different sublabel, they must select to the right of the vertical bar to select the button expansion that then displays all the sublabels for selection.
+If they need a different sublabel, they must select to the right of the vertical bar to select the label expansion that then displays all the sublabels for selection.
 In comparison, if they select **Highly Confidential**, the sublabels for that label are always displayed for selection.

 After you configure this label setting, remember to update your end-user documentation accordingly.